jellyfin/jellyfin.org/docs/general/testing/macos.md

 ## Run The Unstable Server

-At this point, you should be able to run unstable jellyfin with the specified ffmpeg in the command line:
+At this point, the binaries should be ready for testing.
+Run the following command in a terminal to start Jellyfin:

 ```shell
 /path/to/jellyfin-folder/jellyfin --ffmpeg /path/to/ffmpeg-folder/ffmpeg
 ```

-After pressing enter, you should see Jellyfin up and running, with logs appearing in the console.
+After running the command, Jellyfin should startup in the terminal window.

-To stop it, you press `CTRL+C` in the terminal window.
+To stop Jellyfin, press `CONTROL+C` in the terminal window, and Jellyfin will shutdown gracefully.
 Closing the terminal window will also stop Jellyfin.